bamdadsabbagh/playground/README-COOLEARNING.md

 ### Selector

-This usually provides a grid of color backlit keys.
+This usually provides a grid of color backlit pads.

 - Use the grid to display the inputs, neurons and output of the current neural network
     - Color code: